milanglacier/termint.el/README.md

   non-empty line of the code chunk as overlay.
 Alongside the source command sent to the REPL, providing a useful hint about the actual command being executed. the default value is nil.
+- `termint-myrepl-send-delayed-final-ret`: When enabled, send the final return with a slight delay.
+Some REPLs may not properly recognize when a large chunk of text sent with bracketed paste mode has finished being input and needs to be evaluated.
+This option should generally remain false (the default), with Claude Code being a notable exception that requires it to be set to true.
+PRs are welcome if other REPLs are found to need this option enabled.

 ## Examples